Kelly Thompson: Marvel Comics

 In January 2018, Marvel Comics announced it had signed Thompson to an exclusive contract.
-That same month, the first issue of Rogue & Gambit was released, which was announced ahead of New York Comic Con 2017.
-It follows Rogue and Gambit, who reignite their relationship while investigating the disappearance of mutants at a vacation resort.
-Following the success of Rogue & Gambit, the two characters got married in X-Men Gold #30 in a surprise twist.
-Initially the wedding was for the X-Men Kitty Pryde and Colossus, but according to X-Men Gold writer Marc Guggenheim Marvel changed their plans.
-After the wedding issue was released, the planned ongoing called Mr. and Mrs. X, also written by Thompson, was revealed to be about Rogue and Gambit as a married couple.
-She also wrote a five-issue Nancy Drew comic, which followed the titular character as a 17-year-old who has to return to the home she'd left behind and solve a mystery that involves childhood friends and someone who's out to end Nancy's crime-fighting career permanently with her death.
-It was published by Dynamite.
-Starting that July, Thompson took over Jessica Jones from Brian Michael Bendis.
+That same month, the first issue of Thompson's Rogue & Gambit was released, which had been announced ahead of New York Comic Con 2017.
+It followed Rogue and Gambit, who reignite their relationship while investigating the disappearance of mutants at a vacation resort.
+Following the success of Rogue & Gambit, Thompson wrote the series Mr. and Mrs. X about Rogue and Gambit as a married couple following their surprise wedding in X-Men Gold #30.

+Starting July 2018, Thompson took over Jessica Jones from Brian Michael Bendis.
 Jessica Jones was the first line of 'digital original'-only titles, which were primarily focused on Marvel characters who have their own television series in the Marvel Cinematic Universe.
 They were 40-page sized issues released every month over the course of three months, and were later released as physical trade paperbacks.
+In August 2018, as part of Marvel's Fresh Start relaunch, Thompson wrote the new West Coast Avengers (vol. 3) ongoing series; it ran for ten issues.
+Thompson and artist Daniele di Nicuolo co-created the character Jeff the Land Shark who first appeared in West Coast Avengers (vol. 3) #7.

-In October 2018, it was announced she also would write the new ongoing of Captain Marvel featuring Carol Danvers with artist Carmen Carnero and colorist Tamra Bonvillain, the first issue of which was released on January 9, 2019 and sold more than a hundred thousand copies, Thompson's first comic to reach this milestone.
-Starting in March 2019, Thompson also wrote a new five-issue Sabrina the Teenage Witch mini for Archie Comics, which concluded in September of that same year.
-The miniseries was met with critical acclaim and it won 2019's IGN People's Choice award.
-She was also co-writer of the X-Men storyline "X-Men: Disassembled".
+In October 2018, Marvel announced Thompson also would write the new ongoing Captain Marvel series featuring Carol Danvers with artist Carmen Carnero and colorist Tamra Bonvillain.
+The first issue was released on January 9, 2019 and sold more than a hundred thousand copies, Thompson's first comic to reach this milestone.